 The conflict between Israel and Palestine has been going on since World War II, though the origins can be traced a little farther back.
-In 1917, the British captured Palestine from the Ottomans and declared a “national home for the Jewish people.”
+In 1917, the British captured Palestine from the Ottoman Empire and declared a “national home for the Jewish people.”

 European Jewish migration increased exponentially, but the British government eventually limited migration to Palestine to 10,000 people per year.
 Following World War II, the United Nations recommended Palestine be separated into Jewish and Arab states.
 But in 1948, Israel declared its independence.

 The battle between both sides is based on who gets what land.
 The Palestinians, the Arab population in the area claimed by Israel, want to establish their own nation and refer to the land as Palestine.
 But Israeli Jews say the land is theirs.

 Since then, the Israelis and the Palestinians have been engaged in a constant armed struggle over land.